← All insights

 The One Thing That Kills All of It

-The most common reason technical consulting firms do not get clients consistently is not the channels they use.
+The most common reason technical consulting firms do not get consulting clients consistently is not the channels they use.
 It is that they start outreach before their positioning is clear.

 Positioning is the answer to three questions: who exactly is your buyer, what specific problem do you solve better than any alternative, and what is the evidence that you have solved it?
 Without precise answers to all three, every channel produces unqualified conversations — not because the channels are wrong, but because unclear positioning attracts unclear prospects.